Deepstatsanalysis/JointModeling/README.md

 - 'loss6': loss for k-means clustring where k = 6.
 - 'loss8': loss for k-means clustring where k = 8.
 - 'loss10': loss for k-means clustring where k = 10.
-- 'rmse': RMAE loss for regreesion node.
+- 'rmse': RMSE loss for regreesion node.
 - 'ccc_err': CCC loss for the regression node.
 - 'y_out_rmse': RMSE loss for the final node.
 - 'y_out_cccerr': CCC loss for the final node.